TellSpaceOfficial/TellSpace/README.md

 # Welcome to Tell Space
 <br>
 ## Tell Space is a technology development company.
 We make Mobile Apps, Websites, Projects and Computer Software.
-We allso do what we call 'Labs' wich are experiments, testing and tutorials using diffrent technologys and development tools.
+We allso do what we call 'Labs' wich are experiments, testing and tutorials using diffrent technologys and development tools. :D
 <br>

 # Projects